 The class meets Wednesday afternoons in C 537.
 Sessions will be 2 hours odd weeks, starting at 15.45 and running to 17.15, and 4 hours on even weeks from 15.45 – 19.00.
 Please put these times in your calendar!

 We will be using a collaboration room in Moodle for parts of this course.
 You can use your HTW account to log in, if you are registered for this course in LSF you should already be able to access the room.

 The following activites will contribute to your grade

 The exam will be taken in Moodle.
 Moodle will choose a selection of questions for the exam.
-Every student will have a different exam, so it will not help to sit next to each other and take the exam!
+Every student will have a different exam, so it will not help to sit next to each other and peek at your neighbor!
 The exam will be taken on-line (but in a lab) on February 7, 2018, 15.45-17.15